WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Runs on Windows, Linux and MacOS & tested with MySQL versions 8.0.39, 8.4.3, 9.0.0 & 9.1.0.

-Version 2.0.0 fixes issues encountered running 4 weeks on 7 VPS with 2 to 6 VirtualHosts on each VPS.
-Each VPS is running `watch4logs.py` in PM2 connecting to one MySQL server `apache_logs` schema.
-Application currently consolidates Access and Error logs from 32 domains.

 Imports Access Logs in Apache LogFormats - ***common***, ***combined*** and ***vhost_combined*** & additional ***csv2mysql*** LogFormat defined below.

 Imports Error Logs in Apache ***default*** ErrorLogFormat & ***additional*** ErrorLogFormat defined below performing data harmonization on Apache Codes & Messages, System Codes & Messages, and Log Messages to create a unified, standardized dataset.
 Error Log view images below.